Space — Research Frontier

 Status: Rapid progress — demo mission planned Key sources: Starship Propellant Transfer Demo, SpaceX 2026 Milestones Key players: SpaceX, NASA

-SpaceX is advancing toward the ship-to-ship propellant transfer demonstration that underpins the entire Starship architecture.
-Block 2 Starship incorporates insulation and vacuum jacketing for cryogenic boil-off management.
+SpaceX is advancing toward ship-to-ship propellant transfer with Block 2 Starship incorporating insulation and vacuum jacketing for cryogenic boil-off management.
 The demo requires two launches 3-4 weeks apart.
-Success unlocks Artemis HLS (~10 tanker launches per mission), uncrewed lunar landing tests, and potential Mars transfer window utilization in 2026.
+Success unlocks Artemis HLS (~10 tanker launches per mission), uncrewed lunar landing tests, and potential Mars transfer window utilization.

 Open problems: